 The ANU College of Business and Economics (CBE) seeks to advance knowledge through high quality education and research in the closely related areas of accounting, actuarial studies, business information systems, econometrics, economic history, economics, finance, international business, management, marketing and statistics.
-Its four Research Schools research and teach in these disciplines.
+It endeavours to do this through the provision of a range of undergraduate and graduate programs, and through its research, publications and contributions to the associated professions, commerce, industry and government.